The Community Visitors Scheme (CVS) addresses the current loneliness and social isolation issue prevalent among older Australians

 Think of your volunteer visitor as a dear friend that has come over for a cup of coffee and a chat.

-However, if your visiting volunteer is concerned about your health or care, they can report to their CVS auspice.
+However, if your visiting volunteer is concerned about your health or care, they can report their concerns to their CVS auspice.
 This information can then be passed on to the provider.

 Am I eligible?